yishn/milk-lang/README.md

     console.log('Do what you want, but adhere to the Laws.')
 ```

 Milk supports chained comparisons à la Python.
-Each expression is evaluated once at most:
+Each expression is evaluated at most once:

 ```js
 if 12 <= age < 18 <= getSupervisorAge() || 18 <= age: